 Winners Announced

-The Getty Images Photo Archive Grants for HBCUs is part of Getty Images’ commitment to anti‑racism, inclusion, and dismantling discrimination including bringing to market unseen historical content and creating revenue streams for organizations workingd to build a more inclusive society.
-It is part of the Company’s wider grants program, which since its inception has donated over US$1.8 million to photographers and videographers around the world.
+The Getty Images Photo Archive Grants for HBCUs are part of Getty Images’ commitment to anti‑racism, inclusion, and dismantling discrimination.
+This includes bringing to market rarely‑seen historical content and creating revenue streams for organizations working to build a more inclusive society.
+It is part of the Company’s wider grants program, which, since its inception, has donated over US$1.8 million to photographers and videographers around the world.

 - Claflin University – Orangeburg, South Carolina (USA)